FunctionLab/onboarding/README.md

 ## Servers

 ### Princeton
-Princeton genomics machine information can be found at the FunctionLab GitHub wiki
+Princeton genomics machine information can be found at the FunctionLab GitHub wiki.

 ### Flatiron
+Flatiron/Simons server information can be found on the internal wiki.

 ## Accounts